lio-p/demo-bonita-esb/README.md

   - Start the Studio
   - Import the bos file Claims-management-esb-1.0.bos
+  - Import the bos file initData-1.0.bos
+  - Open the process initData-1.0
+  - Click on Run to start the process initData.
+Click on the Start button on the web page opened to execute it.
+  - Open the process Claims-management-esb-1.0
-  - Click on Run to deploy the process in the local portal (http://localhost:8080/bonita)
+  - Click on Run to deploy the process in the local portal (http://localhost:8080/bonita).
+Don't execute it.

 #### Camel web app